 Directions for submitting a 3rd party (§ 15) petition

 The Department of Industrial Accidents reviews more than 1,200 3rd party petitions each year.
-The directions for filing are clearly set forth on the form: it is to be sent to the department's section 15 petitions processing along with a copy of:
+The directions for filing a Section 15 petition are clearly set forth on the form: it is to be sent to the Department's Section 15 Unit for processing along with a copy of:

 - The contingent fee agreement and,